-The Engineering profession contributes to the technological, socio-economic, built environment and environmental infrastructure of the country, facilitating socio-economic growth and sustainability.
-The Department of Chemical Engineering contributes to this development by providing learning opportunities by offering the following qualifications in chemical engineering: National diploma, , Bachelor of Technology, Bachelor of Engineering Technology, Master of Engineering and Doctor of Engineering.
-These qualifications in Engineering Technology are designed to meet the needs of the country in respect of engineering competence.
+The Engineering profession contributes to the technological, socio-economic, built environment and environmental infrastructure of the country, facilitating socioeconomic growth and sustainability.
+The Department of Chemical Engineering contributes to this development by providing learning opportunities by offering the following qualifications in chemical engineering: Bachelor of Engineering Technology, Bachelor of Technology, Master of Engineering and Doctor of Engineering.
+These qualifications in Engineering Technology are designed to meet the needs of thecountry in respect of engineering competence.

-The target market for the primary qualifications (National Diploma, Bachelor of Technology and Bachelor of Engineering Technology) is the chemical and allied industry.
 These qualifications are the starting points of career paths, and are still generic enough to allow maximum mobility, within this diverse industry.
 Skills, knowledge, values and attitudes reflected in these qualifications are building blocks for the development of engineering competence.